dougeby/IntuneDocs/intune/protect/exchange-connector-install.md

 ## Support high availability for an on-premises Exchange connector

 For the on-premises connector, high availability means that if the Exchange CAS that the connector uses becomes unavailable, the connector can switch to a different CAS for that Exchange organization.
 The Exchange connector itself doesn't support high availability.
 If the connector fails, there's no automatic failover.
-You must [install a new connector](#reinstall-the-intune-exchange-connector).
+You must [install a new connector](#reinstall-the-intune-exchange-connector) to replace the failed connector.

-To fail over, the connector uses the specified CAS to create a successful connection to Exchange and then discovers additional CASs for that Exchange organization.
+To fail over, the connector uses the specified CAS to create a successful connection to Exchange.
+It then discovers additional CASs for that Exchange organization.
 This discovery enables the connector to fail over to another CAS if one is available, until the primary CAS becomes available.

 By default, discovery of additional CASs is enabled.
-You can turn off failover by using the following procedure:
+If you need to turn off failover:
 1. On the server where the Exchange connector is installed, go to **%*ProgramData*%\Microsoft\Windows Intune Exchange Connector**.
 2. Using a text editor, open **OnPremisesExchangeConnectorServiceConfiguration.xml**.
-3. Change **\<IsCasFailoverEnabled>*true*\</IsCasFailoverEnabled>** to **\<IsCasFailoverEnabled>*false*\</IsCasFailoverEnabled>** to disable the feature.
+3. Change **\<IsCasFailoverEnabled>*true*\</IsCasFailoverEnabled>** to **\<IsCasFailoverEnabled>*false*\</IsCasFailoverEnabled>**.

 ## Performance-tune the Exchange connector (optional)